Updated: March 3, 2018

 In some cases though, it can be too much about recruiting.
 Especially when the majority of product sales are coming from Isagenix independent associates in your downline, who are just trying to stay active.

-I recently wrote an article about the Isagenix business opportunity itself which goes into more detail about the recruiting side of things, the various costs involved and if it’s really worthwhile overall.
+I recently wrote an article about the Isagenix business opportunity itself.
+This goes into more detail about the recruiting side of things, and the compensation plan.
+Including the various costs involved and a discussion about how worthwhile it is.

 A Comparison To Alternative Products

 Before you can think about selling these products you need to understand how they compare to other competing brands in the market and how good they really are.